AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Exemptions/req.rst

-Check proper behavior on decisions placed in a restricted set of possible contexts, to validate that the exemption facility works for decision coverage violations specifically.
-Proper behavior over context variations is deemed validated by the statement coverage testcases.
+Check proper behavior for decisions placed in several possible contexts, to validate that the exemption facility works for decision coverage violations specifically.
+Proper behavior over contexts in general is deemed validated by the statement coverage testcases.